Prashant0703/Prashant0703/README.md

 -->

 About me
-- 💼 Data Engineer @ Fractal
+- 💼 Data Engineer @ Rich Products Corporation
 - ❤️ I love coding in Python
 - 🌱 I’m currently learning Azure, PySpark and DevOps
 - 👀 I’m interested in automation of the boring stuff